SDFIdk/DHMQC/doc/howto_pc_to_dem.md

 but when you have large lakes that span more than one tile that strategy becomes unviable.
 For that reason we go through each lake geometry and determine it's ideal height across several tiles.

-After the lakes heights have been set, we can start creating the DTM and DSM.
+After the lake heights have been determined, we can start creating the DTM and DSM.
 We do that by making a parameter file for ```qc_wrap.py``` that sets up all the input datasources etc.

 When the DTM and DSM are ready we create hillshades based on the newly created models.